- About TiDB

 - i icon: You can move your mouse to the i icon to see the explanatory note of the row.

 - expand: Click expand to see details about this monitoring metric.
 For example, the detailed information of

 tidb_get_tokenin the image above includes the monitoring information of each TiDB instance's latency.

 - collapse: Contrary to expand, the button is used to fold detailed monitoring information.

-All monitoring metrics basically correspond to those on the TiDB Grafna monitoring dashboard.
-After a module is found to be abnormal, you can view more monitoring information on the TiDB Grafna.
+All monitoring metrics basically correspond to those on the TiDB Grafana monitoring dashboard.
+After a module is found to be abnormal, you can view more monitoring information on the TiDB Grafana.

 In addition, the

 TOTAL_COUNT metrics in this report are monitoring data read from Prometheus, so calculation inaccuracy might exits in their statistics.

 Each part of this report is introduced as follows.

 The time range for generating the diagnostics report includes the start time and end time.